 11. Speak at a local university or attend an internship fair

 Keeping the future class of internal audit professionals well aware and informed of who your team is and what you do is a great way to celebrate—and potentially recruit exceptional talent at the same time.

 Offer to give a presentation to audit, accounting, or finance students at a nearby university and give them a taste of what the future affords for a career in internal audit.
 Professors will love the real-world advice, and students will appreciate learning about a different career path.
 It is a win-win.

-Jim Pelletier, Vice President of Standards and Professional Knowledge at The IIA, summarizes the importance of International Internal Audit Awareness Month succinctly:
+IIA President and CEO Anthony J. Pugliese, CIA, CPA, CGMA, CITP, summarizes the importance of International Internal Audit Awareness Month succinctly: